 We would also like to thank so many of you who contributed your time and ideas to making sure our interns had an incredible experience.
-It was wonderful to see our firm rally under difficult circumstances to ensure we provided all of these future leaders a chance to understand our culture, our firm and what makes our industry so exciting and important.
+There is nothing more important to us than ensuring our future leaders have a chance to understand Jefferies’ culture, capabilities, and what makes our industry so exciting and important.

 Stay safe, enjoy your August, and thank you to all our interns for an amazing summer,

 “We belong to something beautiful.”
 But what does it mean to belong, you may ask?
 To belong at Jefferies is to stand out.
 To be an innovator.
 To be someone that inspires, thinks outside of the box, and paves an individual path to success.
 Jefferies is a place where the CEO has interns at his house, where several senior employees take time out of their day to help advance their junior’s careers, and where everyone is available to answer an email in record time.